meraymond2/config/readme.md

 ```

 The emacs config should have the necessary packages to work with it.
 There isn't really any Scheme integration in VSCode.

+### Idris
+Install `sudo pacman -S idris`.

+There is a VSCode plugin for Idris, but it's buggy and un-maintained.
+It might just be worth using Atom for it instead, because that works fine.

+### Rust
+Install `sudo pacman -S rustup`.
+To install rustfmt `rustup component add rustfmt --toolchain stable-x86_64-unknown-linux-gnu`.
+Other tools `rustup component add rls rust-analysis rust-src`.

+The Rust (rust-lang.rust) VSCode plugin is pretty good.